Jafree/Permanence-Dynamic-Game/README.md

+## PDG: Permanence Dynamic Game for dynamic community detection

+### Overview
-### This program, permanence dynamic game, is used for clustering dynamic overlapping communities.
+This program, permanence dynamic game, is used for clustering dynamic overlapping communities.

 ### Cite
 If you make use of this algorithm in your work, please cite the following paper